hanhanwu/Hanhan_Applied_DataScience/interview_cheatsheet/ReadMe.md

   * random forest was used as the example
   * Optuna is a great param tuning tool to be used with sklearn cross validation
   * It's also fast and convenient to tune multiple models together
+### Relevant Interview Questions
+* When tuning tree model's params, would that affect the feature importance?
+  * It could.
+For example, when change the max depth of the model, a single feature (such as numerical feature) could be splited more than once, and the change in max depth could affect this type spliting and therefore affect the feature importance

 ## Model Evaluation
 * sklearn metrics: https://scikit-learn.org/stable/modules/classes.html#module-sklearn.metrics